 These subjects are special—and probably the most likely—cases in the broader question of how the US and its allies would deal with Russian nuclear threats in war.
 These issues will have to be addressed, but they lie outside the scope of this post.

 - Executing BE may not be feasible because of the large size and broad dispersal of Russia’s civil fleets and, in the near term, possible unreadiness of Western navies for the task.
-The question of operational feasibility must be examined with care by specialists in all the aspects of naval warfare.

 - Immediate Russian reactions to blockade might be severe because of the humiliation the regime would face from being shown unable to defend sovereign Russian assets at sea.
 This effect would likely attenuate as the warring parties concentrate on the war on the ground.

 - In the longer term, however, the severity of Russia’s reaction might intensify as Russian planners reckon the harmful effects on Russia’s economy of being cut off from world ocean-borne trade.
-These questions of Russia’s likely reaction need careful evaluation by specialists in international trade and in Russia’s political economy.

 - Russian SSBNs might be sunk accidentally.
 This could cause Russia’s leaders to fear that the US intended to engage in strategic ASW to try to shift the intercontinental nuclear balance in its favor.
-(See the post Strategic ASW for why this would be an astonishingly bad idea).
+(See the Strategic ASW post for why this would be an astonishingly bad idea).
 Every possible precaution should be taken to keep intercontinental nuclear forces out of play.

 - Global blockade and blockade enforcement may be viewed as too radical or grandiose to be implemented by a fractious NATO and might be blocked by those NATO members who might see it as overly aggressive.